Leonetta Cecchi Pieraccini: Provenance and early years

-Leonetta Pieraccini was born into a family of land owners in Poggibonsi, at a time when it was still a small country town, set in the Elsa Valley ("Valdelsa") in the hill country north of Siena.
+Leonetta Pieraccini was born into a family of landowners in Poggibonsi, at a time when it was still a small country town, set in the Elsa Valley ("Valdelsa") in the hill country north of Siena.
 Ottaviano Pieraccini, her father, was a physician, prominent in the town as a socialist and an intellectual.
 She was among her father's younger children.
 Her mother, born Argene Zani (1848-1926), was her father's third wife.
 Some indication of the spirit of the household in which she grew up can be inferred from the fact that all her brothers grew up to become physicians and socialists.
 Her youngest brother, Gaetano Pieraccini also came to prominence during the summer of 1944 as the first mayor of Florence following the fall of fascism and the liberation of the region.

 Leonetta was nine when a court confiscated most of her father's assets in order to compensate shareholders who had lost money by investing in a local bank that he had founded.
 Losses resulted from a fraud perpetrated by Ottaviano Pieraccini's business partner.
 Ottaviano Pieraccini spent the years 1891-1894 as a prisoner, in part in his own home under house arrest and in part as an inmate at the Siena city jail.

 After that the family relocated to Florence, where they lived in the same apartment block as Giovanni Fattori, although she really only got to know him after 1902, as one of his students at the academy.
 By this time Leonetta's artistic ability had been noted, and she was sent to take drawing lessons with the Sartoni sisters, well known at the time as portraitists to the city's high society.
 She was still living with her family when they moved again, this time leaving Tuscany completely and settling at Colmurano, a small medieval hill town located a short distance inland from Ancona, in Marche.
 Her elder half-brother, Guido Pieraccini (1873-1953), lived at Colmurano and was building his career as a physician.
-For Leonetta there was abundant opportunity to devote herself to painting.
+For Leonetta, there was an abundant opportunity to devote herself to painting.
 She produced portraits and landscapes in the area.